Peace on Earth.

 It was a moment when the men in those cold, muddy trenches soon realized they had more in common than they had differences.

-On Christmas Eve of 1914, in the trenches on the Western front, the German troops were seen lighting candles, setting up spruce trees, and heard singing Christmas carols.
+On Christmas Eve of 1914, in the trenches on the Western front, the German troops were seen lighting candles, setting up spruce trees, and were heard singing Christmas carols.
 The English troops, in trenches just a few yards away, started singing carols in response.

 Their letters describe this unique Christmas: